How Do You Travel With a Reactive Dog? Real Tips From Real Dog Owners

 Photograph by Haberdoedas

-If taking your dog just isn’t feasible, the next best thing is to arrange care that’s tailored to your dog’s needs -- not just a generic sitter.
+If taking your dog just isn’t feasible, the next best thing is to arrange care that’s tailored to your dog’s needs.
+We recommend not just using a generic pet sitter, but someone who is willing to do a meet-and-greet, and understands the requirements and limitations of your pup.

 “We have 1–2 ‘safe’ friends who come over for training months in advance… We teach them not to touch him, just feed, walk, and repeat.”

-Here are a few options reactive dog owners swear by:
+Here are a few options ourselves and reactive dog owners swear by:

 • Train a trusted friend or family member over time.
-Set clear, simple routines: feed, walk, potty -- no affection needed.
-Slow intros are key.
+Set clear, simple routines: feed, walk, potty.
+If your dog does not like affection, ensure that this person understands their boundaries.
+Slow introductions are key.

 • Hire a professional (think fear-free certified sitters or behaviour-savvy vet techs).
 It’s more expensive, but far less stressful for everyone involved.